cisco/mindmeld/README.md

 pytest .
 ```

-After all changes are made and all tests are passed locally, save them in git commits and send the PR against the original repository.
+After all changes are made and all tests are passed locally, commit the code changes and issue a PR against the [cisco/mindmeld](https://github.com/cisco/mindmeld) repo.

 ## Citation